emard/esp32ecp5/README.md

 with web browser open [webrepl for web browser](http://micropython.org/webrepl), enter IP address of ESP32, enter password.
 Python prompt ">>>" should appear.

-From webrepl GUI upload "ecp5.py", (optionally also "uftpd.py" and "sdraw.py" if you want FTP server, read below) and some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with gzip -9) to the root of ESP32 python FLASH filesystem.
+From webrepl GUI upload "ecp5.py", (optionally also "uftpd.py", "sdraw.py",
+"wifiman.py" and edited "wifiman.conf" if you want FTP server and roaming profiles read below) and some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with gzip -9) to the root of ESP32 python FLASH filesystem.

+"wifiman.py" is a simple WiFi roaming manager which scans WiFi access points at power-on and uses password from file "wifiman.conf":

+    accesspoint1:password1
+    accesspoint2:password2

+Then "main.py" should be only this

+    import wifiman
+    import uftpd

 If webrepl GUI disconnects immediatly, without asking the password, try to delete web browser's history, cookies, passwords and similar data, close web browser and